Menu Close

 Leah Volkers holds a Bachelor of Arts degree from the University of Victoria and a Juris Doctor from the University of Calgary.

 Prior to practicing law, Ms. Volkers worked as a forest firefighter and an environmental consultant.
 Ms. Volkers has volunteered with Access Pro Bono and is a former board member of a local trails society.
 She is an active volunteer with her local cross country ski club.
-Ms. Volkers was called to the bar in 2015.
+Ms. Volkers was called to the Bar in 2015.

 Alison Wake